BCCNM has transitioned from using the term

-Nurses practicing in B.C. must be registered with BCCNM.
-BCCNM’s relevant nursing scope of practice and standards apply to nurses and must be followed when providing virtual care services to clients.
-Nurses considering providing virtual care services to clients located outside B.C. are responsible for contacting the jurisdiction where the client is located as there may be additional requirements, limits, or conditions to consider.
+BCCNM’s relevant nursing scope of practice and standards apply to B.C. nurses when providing virtual care services to clients.
+Nurses registered in B.C. providing virtual care services to clients located outside B.C. are responsible for contacting the relevant nurse regulatory body in the jurisdiction (province, territory or other country) where the client is located as there may be additional requirements, limits, or conditions to consider.

 Use of Title practice standard

 Section 7: Restricted activities that require an order